 Board policies, administrative procedures and regulations, courses and schedules described in this publication are subject to change at any time without prior notice.
 The college reserves the right to alter fees, statements and procedures contained herein.
 Further fees and regulations are subject to change at any time by the State Legislature.
 In addition, administrative procedures may be updated/revised and approved by the Superintendent/President.
 See the college’s website on Board Policies and Administrative Procedures, for the most current Board Policies and Administrative Procedures for the college.

 It is the student’s responsibility to meet and remain informed of college requirements.
 When changes occur, they will be printed in the next regular publication of the Catalog or Class Schedule, as well as updated on the college website.

-Requests for documents under the Public Records Act should be directed to the Office of the College Superintendent/President.
+Requests for documents under the Public Records Act should be directed to the Office of Communications.